jellywiz/Enumerable/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

 > Describe how a new developer could make use of your project.

-- take a look to the hashmap
-- deode whatever message you want by calling `decode()`

 ### Prerequisites